brianjkim94/firstprojectBlackJack21/README.md

 Features I could add, should I revisit this project.

-1. `Double` Function - This function will allow the user to double or 2x his or her `betAmount` if the player chooses to do when faced with a hand that equals 10 or 11.
+1. `Double` Function - This function will allow the player to double or 2x his or her `betAmount` if the player chooses to `double` when playing with a hand that equals 10 or 11.
 Another button to appear under Player field called "Double" and once the player clicks on the button they will draw only one additional card with `betAmount` increased 2x.

-2. `Split` Function - This function will allow
+2. `Split` Function - This function will allow the player to split his or her hand into two separate hands.
+This function separate two cards separately and allow the player to draw an additional card to pair each card of the newly split hands.
+Once the split hand is paired separately with additional cards, the player would `place a bet` on each hand and have the option to either `hit` or `stay` in each of his or her hand to reach as close to 21.
+Player will most likely use this function when he or she has a hand that has high values on both cards while the dealer has a low value faced up card.

 INITIAL WIREFRAMES:
 ![Screenshot 2024-04-10 at 11 45 58 PM](https://github.com/brianjkim94/firstprojectBlackJack21/assets/159219608/b09c83b9-054e-4e65-88c7-cb9040693ab8)